MH370: Decision to end search for missing plane is incomprehensible

 Now the search is over and the plane has not been found.

 The recent "First Principles Report" reviewing the search was definite in saying the area probably didn't contain the plane.
-The report went on to review the latest research and conclude "experts identified an area of approximately 25,000 sq km as the area with the highest probability of containing the wreckage of the aircraft."
+The report went on to review the latest research and conclude "experts identified an area of approximately 25,000 square kilometers as the area with the highest probability of containing the wreckage of the aircraft."

 The three governments involved in the search -- Australia, Malaysia and China -- have rejected that recommendation.